Yazdi9/TTS-MultiLingual/README.md

 tts.voice_conversion_to_file(source_wav="my/source.wav", target_wav="my/target.wav", file_path="output.wav")

 # Example voice cloning by a single speaker TTS model combining with the voice conversion model.
 This way, you can
-# clone voices by using any model in 🐸TTS.
+# clone voices by using any model in TTS.

 tts = TTS("tts_models/de/thorsten/tacotron2-DDC")
 tts.tts_with_vc_to_file(